frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 ## Scope

+CSVW is a set of specifications to describe delimited text files (CSV, TSV) only (i.e. [Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/) and [Metadata Vocabulary for Tabular Data](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/)).

 Data Package is a set of specifications to describe datasets, data files and tabular data.
 It can describe data files that are not tabular and includes extra specifications for those that are (i.e. [Table Dialect](/standard/table-dialect/) and [Table Schema](/standard/table-schema/)).

-CSVW is a set of specifications to describe delimited text files (CSV, TSV) only (i.e. [Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/) and [Metadata Vocabulary for Tabular Data](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/)).

 ## Maintenance

+CSVW was published in 2016.
+Its working group was closed at the time.
+There is currently a community group, but it does [not have the mandate](https://github.com/w3c/csvw?tab=readme-ov-file#the-present) to make changes to the standard.

 Data Package was published in 2012, updated to v1.0 in 2017 and v2.0 in 2024.
 It is maintained by the [Open Knowledge Foundation (OKFN)](https://okfn.org/).
 Requests for changes can be proposed by anyone as a [GitHub pull request](https://github.com/frictionlessdata/datapackage/pulls) and are [decided upon](/overview/governance/#decision-making) by a [working group](/overview/governance/) which includes members from several organizations.

-CSVW was published in 2016.
-Its working group was closed at the time.
-There is currently a community group, but it does [not have the mandate](https://github.com/w3c/csvw?tab=readme-ov-file#the-present) to make changes to the standard.

 ## Adoption and Software Support

+We could not find documentation on CSVW adoption, but Swirrl maintains a website at [csvw.org](https://csvw.org/) that explains the standard and provides an overview of [software tools](https://csvw.org/tools.html).
+A number of these are conversion tools, but software libraries are available for 4 programming languages (Java, Python, R, Ruby), with [Python](https://github.com/cldf/csvw) the most popular (37 stars).
+Of note is [CSV lint](https://csvlint.io/): an online tool to validate CSV files.

 Data Package has been adopted by a wide range of [organizations and projects](/overview/adoption/), many of which have extended the standard and created software.
 [Software libraries](/overview/software/) are available for 9 programming languages (Go, Java, Javascript, Julia, PHP, Python, R, Ruby, Swift), with [Python](https://github.com/frictionlessdata/frictionless-py) the most popular (708 stars).
 These are all maintained as open source software under the [Frictionless Data organization](https://github.com/frictionlessdata) on GitHub.
 Of note is the [Open Data Editor](https://opendataeditor.okfn.org/): a fully-featured Data Package editor for non-technical users.

-We could not find documentation on CSVW adoption, but Swirrl maintains a website at [csvw.org](https://csvw.org/) that explains the standard and provides an overview of [software tools](https://csvw.org/tools.html).
-A number of these are conversion tools, but software libraries are available for 4 programming languages (Java, Python, R, Ruby), with [Python](https://github.com/cldf/csvw) the most popular (37 stars).
-Of note is the [CSV lint](https://csvlint.io/) tool: an online tool to validate CSV files.

 ## Extensibility and Use of Other Standards

+CSVW makes extensive use of other standards (such as [JSON-LD](https://www.w3.org/TR/json-ld/), [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2/), Compact URIs) and defines how to use those.
+It also has specifications on how to transform CSVW to [JSON](https://www.w3.org/TR/2015/REC-csv2json-20151217/) and [RDF](https://www.w3.org/TR/2015/REC-csv2rdf-20151217/).
+CSVW is not defined as a JSON Schema.

 Data Package defines its own properties for often-used properties (such as description, contributors, licences, sources), none of which are required.
 Users can include properties from other standards as [custom properties](/standard/glossary/#custom-properties).
+Data Package is defined as a JSON Schema and is designed to be extensible: developers can add or extend properties by referencing a JSON schema in [@schema](/standard/data-package/#dollar-schema), which are then automatically picked up by validation software.
 There is also [software](https://frictionlessdata.github.io/dplib-py/plugins/ckan/) available to convert Data Package to other metadata standards, such as DataCite and DCAT.
-Data Package is defined as a JSON Schema and is designed to be extensible: developers can add or extend properties by referencing a JSON schema in [@schema](/standard/data-package/#dollar-schema), which are then automatically picked up by validation software.

-CSVW makes extensive use of other standards (such as [JSON-LD](https://www.w3.org/TR/json-ld/), [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2/), Compact URIs) and defines how to use those.
-It also has specifications on how to transform CSVW to [JSON](https://www.w3.org/TR/2015/REC-csv2json-20151217/) and [RDF](https://www.w3.org/TR/2015/REC-csv2rdf-20151217/).
-CSVW is not defined as a JSON Schema.

 ## Linking Data with Metadata

+CSVW defines [different methods](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/#locating-metadata) of locating metadata.

 Data Package metadata are described in a [descriptor file](/standard/data-package/#descriptor) named `datapackage.json`.
 This file links to the data file(s) using [resource.path](/standard/data-resource/#path-or-data) and can reference external dialects, schemas, and (domain-specific) specifications.

-CSVW defines [different methods](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/#locating-metadata) of locating metadata.

 ## Mapping between CSVW and Data Package Properties